PaMemmes/Forecasting-Rhine-Waterlevel/README.md

 # Forecasting-Challenge
-This repository contains code for predicting the water level of the Rhine.
+This repository contains code for predicting the water level of the Rhine using sensor data in Kaub + additional data of the DWD with the help of neural networks.

 ## Install
 In order to install all the dependencies via conda use the command: